JBep/Multi_Ech_Inventory_optimization/README.md

 About the code:
 * I'm much better at handling a bunch of tables of data nowadays and don't resort to jamming things in text-files anymore. :)

+Retailers
+In this folder you find all the equations regarding retailer behaviour as described in section 2.3 in the report.

+Warehouse
+In this folder you find all the equations regarding warehouse behavious and calculating waiting time as described in section 2.4 in the report.

+Data
+This folder holds text files with the indata provided by TPTS-